 The universal choking sign of clutching the throat, inability to speak, coughing without making a sound, and the inability to breathe are signs of severe blockage.
 Immediate action is required in cases such as these.

-Determining whether choking is mild or severed is better understood with.
+Determining whether choking is mild or severed is better understood in.

 |Degree of Obstruction||Responsiveness||Rescuers Actions|